anyaevostinar/anyaevostinar.github.io/classes/361-f22/hw-CA.md

 This is an individual assignment, so you should complete it on your own, though you are able to get help from many sources as detailed in the syllabus.

-This assignment is due on Monday Sept 26th at 10pm.
+This assignment is due on Wednesday Sept 28th at 10pm.
 As with all assignments, you will have the opportunity to revise this assignment based on the feedback that you get.

 ## Goal